Dynamic pressure enhancement upon disk impact on a boiling liquid

 In any solid-liquid impact, whether one deals with a flat \cite{ermanyuk2011experimental,peters2013splash,jain2021air} or curved \cite{marston2011bubble,hicks2012air,carrat2023air} solid body impacting onto a liquid pool, or with the impact of liquid onto a solid surface \cite{bagnold1939interim,bouwhuis2012maximal,tran2013air,josserand2016drop}, air entrapment is a ubiquitous and unavoidable phenomenon, known to provide air-cushioning that mitigates the maximum impact load exerted on the solid body \cite{verhagen1967impact,jain2021air,kim2021water,fan2024air}.
 It is widely agreed upon that this occurs due to the pressure build-up in the intervening air layer that deforms the liquid surface before impact, resulting in the entrapment of air by the pinch-off of the enclosed air pocket upon impact \cite{lee2012does,bouwhuis2015initial,hendrix2016universal}.
 While the entrapment of non-condensable air effectively cushions solid-liquid impact, this may no longer hold during boiling liquid impact, where the liquid is in thermal equilibrium with its vapor phase and a condensable vapor pocket is entrapped.
 With a boiling liquid, a minute increase of pressure --as happens during an impact event-- can disturb the equilibrium and may induce a phase change.

-Understanding the dynamics of boiling liquid impact is crucial for the safe transportation of cryogenic fuels, such as liquified natural gas (LNG) or liquid hydrogen.
+Understanding the dynamics of boiling liquid impact is crucial for the safe transportation of cryogenic fuels, such as liquified natural gas (LNG) or liquid hydrogen (LH2) which are pivotal to the energy transition.
+In addition, this Letter is relevant to the development of LH2-fueled air- and spacecraft, water-hammer phenomena in pipe flow and the fundamental understanding of the role of phase change in multiphase flows.
 Cryogenic fuels are usually transported in containment tanks at atmospheric or increased pressure, such that they are always in a boiling state, i.e., close to thermodynamic equilibrium with their vapor phase.
-Slamming of the liquid on the containment wall, commonly known as sloshing, may induce a sudden high impact load during transportation~\cite{dias2018slamming}.
-Experimental studies on boiling liquid impact, i.e. solid-liquid impact in a liquid-vapor system are limited and are mostly at a larger scale of sloshing wave impact \cite{maillard2009influence,lee2021experimental}.
-Theoretical analysis of the pre-impact stage of LNG-solid impact suggested that phase change may reduce the pressure buildup in the gas layer, causing less deceleration of the liquid prior to impact \cite{hicks2018lng}.
+Slamming of the liquid on the containment wall, commonly known as sloshing, may induce a sudden high impact load during transportation \cite{dias2018slamming}.
+Experimental studies on boiling liquid impact, i.e. solid-liquid impact in a liquid-vapor system are limited and are mostly at the larger scale of sloshing wave impact \cite{maillard2009influence,lee2021experimental}.
+Theoretical analysis of the pre-impact stage of LNG-solid impact that assumed a viscous vapor lubrication film suggested that phase change may reduce the pressure buildup in the gas layer, causing less deceleration of the liquid prior to impact \cite{hicks2018lng}.
 With this, it was postulated that a higher impact pressure may be induced upon impact as less momentum is dissipated before impact.

-In this letter, we experimentally demonstrate that condensation of the entrapped vapor pocket can lead to an increase in excess of an order of magnitude of the local impact pressure on the impacting solid body and, using scaling arguments, in addition explore the conditions under which such an increase may occur.
+In this Letter, we experimentally demonstrate that condensation of the entrapped vapor pocket can lead to an increase in excess of an order of magnitude of the local impact pressure on the impacting solid body and, using scaling arguments, in addition explore the conditions under which such an increase may occur.
+In contrast to \cite{hicks2018lng}, we highlight the inertial, condensation-induced collapse of the vapor layer and its effect on enhancing the impact pressure.
+Here, it is good to note that the reduced Reynolds number ($Re_\text{lub} \sim \rho_\text{v,0}U_0h_0/\mu_\text{v,0}$) is much greater than 1 in our Letter \cite{jain2021KH}, and hence, the vapor flow is inviscid.